DallanQ/lotr_duel_for_middle_earth/PlayersAid.md

 ## RACE EFFECTS (page 2)

-### ELVES (page2)
+### ELVES (page 2)

->Elf icon that looks like a crystal vial.
+> Elf icon that looks like a crystal vial.

-(image of a Yellow card with an arrow curving in a clockwise diretion.)
+(image of a Yellow card with an arrow curving in a clockwise direction.)
 When you play a Yellow card, take another turn after finishing this one.

 (image of Red card with an X at the upper part and a gray box in the middle.)
 When you play a Red card, you may place all of the concerned Units in any 1 of the 7 regions.